Height-offset variables and pinning at infinity for gradient Gibbs measures on trees: Definitions and main results

-In cases where we do not want to make fuzzy chain $\bar{\mu}$ explicit we will write $\nu^{per}$ instead. \end{defn} The gradient measure $\nu^{\bar{\mu}}$ indeed satisfies the DLR-equation, for a proof see \cite[Theorem 2]{HeKu23}, where we note that the construction does not impose any further assumption such as spatial homogeneity on the hidden Ising measure $\bar{\mu}$ and, even more, generalizes from the hidden Ising model to more general hidden clock models on $\mathbb{Z}_q$, $q \geq 2$.
+The gradient measure $\nu^{\bar{\mu}}$ indeed satisfies the DLR-equation, for a proof see \cite[Theorem 2]{HeKu23}, where we note that the construction does not impose any further assumption such as spatial homogeneity on the hidden Ising measure $\bar{\mu}$ and, even more, generalizes from the hidden Ising model to more general hidden clock models on $\mathbb{Z}_q$, $q \geq 2$.

-For the Statement (b2) of the following result on pinning at infinity the GGM for the hidden Ising model we need to consider the moment generating function of the $\Z$-valued increment along an edge conditioned on the increment of the internal fuzzy chain along the edge. \begin{defn}[Upper bound on single-edge moment generating function in hidden Ising model] Consider the hidden Ising model with fuzzy chain $(\bar{\sigma}_u)_{u \in V}$ and let $(u,v) \in \vec{E}$ be any edge.
-Then we define
+Note that there is an appealing alternative view to the two-periodic GGM as coming from a mixture of branching random walks.
+Although we won't use this description further for the proofs in our current paper, let us give a brief informal description.
+In the branching random walk view each infinite path on the tree takes the role of a time $\Z$, the random walks move in $\Z$, with transition probabilities which are two-periodic in the height direction.
+The process on the tree is then obtained by glueing all these paths together consistently.
+For more details see \cite{KS17}.